vidyar/docs-1/sources/samples/nodejs.rst

 We need the yml file to analyze the project details.
 So add the shippable.yml file to the root of your repo by specifying:

 **language :** Specify the language used to create the project. node_js is used in our project.

 **version numbers :** 0.10 is used.

+**env:** Specify the xunit output file path using env.

+**script:** Specify the command to run tests using script key.

-**after_script:** Specify the command to run tests and code coverage and save the results in their respective shippable folders.
+**after_script:** Specify the command to generate code coverage and save the results in their respective shippable folder.
 If you have not created the folders, you can create them using the before_script key.

-**notification alerts:**  Email notifications are added to get alerts about the build status.

-Here is the complete yml file for Node.js-buildsample.
+Here is the complete yml file for sample_node project.

 .. code-block:: bash

+	# Language setting
+      	language: node_js

+	# Version number
       	node_js:
+          - 0.10.25

+	# The path for Xunit to output test reports
+   	env:
+     	  - XUNIT_FILE=shippable/testresults/result.xml

+	# Create directories for test and coverage reports
+   	before_script:
-           - "0.10"
+     	  - mkdir -p shippable/testresults
-        language: node_js
-	before_script: mkdir -p shippable/codecoverage
+          - mkdir -p shippable/codecoverage

+	# Running the tests with grunt
+   	script:
+     	  - grunt

+	# Tell istanbul to generate a coverage report
    	after_script:
-  	  - ./node_modules/.bin/istanbul cover ./node_modules/.bin/_mocha -- -u tdd
+     	  - ./node_modules/.bin/istanbul cover grunt -- -u tdd
           - ./node_modules/.bin/istanbul report cobertura --dir  shippable/codecoverage/
-	notifications:
-  	  email:
-    		- exampleone@org.com

-Enable the repo Node.js-buildsample and run it using an Ubuntu minion.
+Enable the repo sample_node and run it using an Ubuntu minion.
 Once the build finishes execution, you can check for the console output, test and codecoverage results on the respective build's page.